pepe5/altair-intro/3/day-3.md

     -   with some level of flexibility
     -   without loose of attentiveness on surrounding

-* We go for this at any kind of need for "move" / change
+*   We go for this at any kind of need for "move" / change.
+Let's list some examples for having sense on it:
+    -    change in career path
+    -    moving to another co-house
+    -    tuning balance in work-load of participating members of some work-position in your co-house
+    -    call for regulation of social and free-time power of members of your co-house
+    -    relocation of some equipment from one co-house to another one
+    -    change in culture-declaration of your co-house
+    -    change in processes of some another co-house
+    -    call for cell mitosis
+    -    call for company investment in your co-house
+    -